magneticio/vamp-cloud-demo/README.md

 # Vamp Cloud Demo
-## Instructions for populating an application cluster
+## Instructions for Bootstrapping an Application Cluster
 These instructions populate a cluster using Prometheus Operator and the Envoy-based Project Contour Ingress
 #### Install Prometheus Operator
 This is a minimum install of the latest version (v0.41.1 at the time of writing):